trinity-team/camp-rubrik-cnp-microsoft/exploration/app-consistency.md

 {% hint style="info" %}
 **Trail Map:**

 The Rubrik Backup Service software can only be used with the Polaris instance from which the software is obtained.
-Each Rubrik cluster generates a copy of the Rubrik Backup Service software that includes authentication and encryption information specific to that Rubrik cluster.
-This method ensures that the Rubrik cluster and a hosted deployment of the Rubrik Backup Service can reliably authenticate each other and encrypt data-in-flight
+Each Polaris instance generates a copy of the Rubrik Backup Service software that includes authentication and encryption information specific to that Polaris deployment.
+This method ensures that Polaris and the Rubrik Backup Service can reliably authenticate each other and encrypt data-in-flight.
 {% endhint %}

 As necessary, Polaris automatically upgrades the Rubrik Backup Service software on all protected hosts.
 Upgrades do NOT require a reboot or a server restart.